kvrancic/digital-twin-marketing/README.md

 ## 🎯 Project Overview

-This digital twin represents Karlo Vrančić, a Harvard/MIT MS student and CEO of TeeWiz, through three distinct AI agents that collaborate to generate marketing insights and content.
-Built as a homework assignment for MIT AI Studio, this system demonstrates advanced multi-agent orchestration using CrewAI.
+This is a homework assignment for MIT AI Studio that demonstrates multi-agent orchestration using CrewAI.
+The system uses three AI agents working together to generate marketing insights and content for TeeWiz, a custom t-shirt platform.

 ## 🤖 The Marketing Crew